 Together, the group learned about Lakota traditions and a brief history of tribes in the northeast region.
 They played music, offered blessings, and were also able to explore an exhibit of artifacts -- from foods to bead work to red hawk and hummingbird feathers.

 "It’s a great diversity and cultural literacy activity with a strong anti-bullying message," said Kim Graham, director of the Lenox Community Center.
-She said the program was made possible by a Berkshire Bank Community Grant.

 "It’s a great program," said Jeff Lynch, who accompanied his son, Ray, to the event.